 "If they then call me, I am ready.
 No other Formula 1 team is interested in me, although I have had an offer.
 At my age you can only race on cars that are already developed and efficient".

 After having elected its champions, Keke Rosberg for the drivers and Ferrari among the constructors, Formula 1 goes on holiday.
-At the end of Sunday's race many teams improvised a second-hand market, selling for several thousand dollars the uniforms and parts of the cars that will not be used next year.
+At the end of Sunday's race many teams improvise a second-hand market, selling for several thousand dollars the uniforms and parts of the cars that will not be used next year.
 But the rest will be very short: in about ten days' time, testing of the cars will resume, while in Paris discussions have already begun on possible changes to the regulations.
 Just Ferrari, within a couple of weeks, should make the debut at Fiorano of the new driver René Arnoux.
 The Frenchman is bound by a contract with Renault until the 31st December, but between the two teams there is a friendship that will allow to anticipate the times.
 For Arnoux, therefore, there are no problems.
-The unknown factor is Patrick Tambay who, on Tuesday the 28th of September 1982, in Los Angeles, undergoes the visit of some specialists to have further indications about the disease that stopped him in Dijon and that didn't allow him to compete in the last championship race.
+The unknown factor is Patrick Tambay who, on Tuesday the 28th of September 1982, in Los Angeles, undergoes the visit of some specialists to have further indications about the disease that stops him in Dijon and that does not allow him to compete in the last championship race.
 The question on everyone's mind at the moment is: is Tambay's illness irreversible, i.e. will it explode every time the driver is put under strain, or can it be permanently eradicated?
-Examinations carried out in Lausanne by neurology specialists had indicated the certainty of a complete recovery.
+Examinations carried out in Lausanne by neurology specialists has indicated the certainty of a complete recovery.

 "I am sure I will be in perfect physical condition within a month.
 The doctors told me before the Italian Grand Prix that I should take complete rest for three or four weeks.
 The inflammation of the radial nerve in my right arm didn't go away because I kept working, kept trying to drive the car.
 That was perhaps the only mistake".